danchoi/hulu_automuter/README.markdown

     gem install hulu-automuter

+Confirm that the installation succeeded by typing `hulu-automuter -h`.
 If you get an error message saying that hulu-automuter is missing, then you probably have a `PATH` issue.
 Try one of these workarounds:

 * Put the directory where Rubygems installs executables on your `PATH`
 * Try installing with `sudo gem install hulu-automuter`